 CHRONIC KIDNEY DISEASE & SSD BENEFITS

 Chronic Kidney Disease (CKD) can result in symptoms which prevent you from working.
-If you have CKD you may qualify for Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) benefits.
+If you have CKD, then you may qualify for Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) benefits.
 In order to win SSD benefits, you must have a medical condition that keeps you from working for over 12 months.

 TWO FORMS OF SOCIAL SECURITY BENEFITS